University of Edinburgh data protection policy

 A link to the Handbook can be found here:

-This policy applies to all staff and students in all cases where the University of Edinburgh is the data controller or a data processor of personal data.
+This policy applies to all staff and students in all cases where the University of Edinburgh or its students are the data controller or a data processor of personal data.
 The policy applies in these cases regardless of who created the data, where it is held, or the ownership of the equipment used.

 Status of the Policy